Sidhu Moose Wala killing: Gangster tells Delhi HC he fears ‘fake encounter’ by Punjab Police

 Bishnoi told the court that he fears that the police may kill him in a fake encounter.

 The Punjab Police have alleged that a gang led by Bishnoi was behind the murder of singer and Congress leader Sidhu Moose Wala on Sunday.

-Bishnoi is lodged in Delhi’s Tihar Jail in connection with a separate case.
+Bishnoi is facing several cases, including murder and attempt to murder, and is lodged in Delhi’s Tihar Jail.
+His gang is active in Punjab, Haryana, Delhi, Rajasthan and Himachal Pradesh, according to India Today.

+The gang is alleged to have been involved in extorting money from the liquor mafia, Punjabi musicians and other influential persons.

-On Monday, he had filed an application before a Delhi court seeking a direction to jail authorities not to hand him over to the Punjab Police, according to PTI.
+On Monday, Bishnoi had filed an application before a Delhi court seeking a direction to jail authorities not to hand him over to the Punjab Police, according to PTI.
 The court, however, refused to entertain the petition.

 Bishnoi, in his petition before the High Court, claimed that the Punjab Police was falsely implicating him in Moose Wala’s murder.
 He demanded that Tihar Jail authorities should inform his lawyers before any police force takes him into custody.